Network segmentation gateways to the centre

 'Super firewalls' or network segmentation gateways, have the potential to deliver on the power of the cloud, says Fortinet's Jack Chan.

-Complementing the SGs in zero trusted networks, businesses should also develop a DDoS strategy for the data centres, as this is often the least considered requirement until they realise it is needed.
+Complementing the SGs in zero trusted networks, businesses should also develop a DDoS strategy for the data centers, as this is often the least considered requirement until they realise it is needed.

 The other factor that defines SG networks is a single management fabric.
 While software defined networks (SDNs) streamlined the management process to a certain extent, they didn’t provide additional capacity.
 SDNs simply optimised the available resources.
 SG networks build on the smarter management capabilities inherent in SDN but boost performance as well, by combining disparate security functions into a single, pervasive security layer that is an integral part of the network, not a separate component.